marcusrelacion/kristinechatterjie.com/_work/2-checkout-redesign.md

 '
 image-1-caption: "// A preview of the transient checkout page on desktop."
 image-1: "/assets/imgs/parkwhiz-desktop-checkout-redesign.png"
-image-2-caption: "// A preview of the transient checkout page on mobile web."
-image-2: "/assets/imgs/parkwhiz-mobile-checkout-redesign-location-details.png"
-image-3-caption: "// This page is what the user sees when they select the “More About This Facility” link, which expands in the right column on the desktop view."
+image-4-caption: "// On the left is a preview of the transient checkout page on mobile web.
+On the right this page is what the user sees when they select the “More About This Facility” link, which expands in the right column on the desktop view."
-image-3: "/assets/imgs/parkwhiz-mobile-checkout-redesign.png"
+image-4: "/assets/imgs/parkwhiz-mobile-checkout.jpg"
 layout: post
 ---